Bright, Victoria: Features

 The main industry of the town at the beginning of the 21st century is tourism, with much focus on the autumnal colours of the European trees planted in the area.
 A major cultural event is the Bright Autumn Festival.

 Due to the number of paragliding and hang glider launch sites close to Bright, the town has been a centre of activity for paragliding festivals and competitions.

 Bright is a major gateway to alpine scenery and has a variety of native birds and animals.
 Morses Creek and the Ovens River have adjoining tracks for short or long walks.

 Bright is also a popular family destination over summer and the population swells, particularly after Christmas.
 During the summer months Bright enjoys consistently warm and sunny days with comfortable overnight temperatures.

 The town is close to the Victorian Alps and various alpine national parks including the Mount Buffalo National Park.
 Mount Feathertop, Mount Bogong and Mount Hotham are also near the township.
 At 1986 metres above sea level, Bogong is the highest peak in the state of Victoria, and Feathertop is the second highest at 1922 metres.

 The railway station has been preserved as a local history museum.
 Although trains no longer run from the township, the 95 km Murray to the Mountains Rail Trail allows cyclists to travel the same route that train passengers would have travelled via the townships of Myrtleford, Beechworth and Wangaratta.

 Climate

-Owing to its southern latitude, Bright has a temperate climate (Cfb) under the Köppen climate classification scheme, with four distinct seasons.
+Owing to its southern latitude, Bright has an oceanic climate (Cfb) under the Köppen climate classification scheme, with four distinct seasons.
 Summer is warm and usually dry, with very cool nights.
-Autumn is mild and damp.
-Winter and spring are characterised by chilling rains.
-Frost commonplace throughout the year, with occasional winter snowfall.
+Autumn is cool and damp.
+Winter is characterised by extended cloudy periods and chilling rains, and Spring is frequented by storms.
+Frost is common throughout the year, with occasional winter snow.
 The highest recorded temperature in Bright was 40.7 °C on 8 February 1983 and the lowest recorded temperature was -7.8 °C on 30 June 1986.

 Education

-Bright P-12 College is located within walking distance of the town centre.
-The college population comprises students from the surrounding townships of Porepunkah, Harrietville and Wandiligong.
+Bright P–12 College is located within walking distance of the town centre.
+The college population includes students from the nearby townships of Porepunkah, Harrietville and Wandiligong.
 The college also operates an annex school in Dinner Plain during the winter season.

-The college is one of a few state educational facilities where primary and secondary students share the same campus.
+The college is one of a few state educational facilities in Victoria where primary and secondary students share the same campus.